 “Oxygen level sixty percent!”

-Another helmet appeared directly above Skyler’s visor, he was able to make out a muffled, “Hi!”
+Another helmet appeared directly above Skyler’s visor.
+Over the sound of the incoming air, he was able to make out a muffled, “Hi!”

 “Oxygen level eighty percent.”